Bernard Dieny was named knight of the Legion of Honour and received his decoration from Jean-Paul Duraud, member of the National Board of the SFP

 Article by CEA-IRIG for Bernard Dieny

-Bernard Dieny, researcher at the CEA, leading figure of the SPINTEC laboratory and recipient of numerous awards, was named Knight of the Legion of Honour and received the medal from Jean-Paul Duraud, member of the National Board of the French Physical Society (SFP), on Thursday, June 5, 2025.
+Bernard Dieny, CEA Research Director, leading figure of the SPINTEC laboratory and recipient of numerous awards, was named Knight of the Legion of Honour and received the medal from Jean-Paul Duraud, member of the National Board of the French Physical Society (SFP), on Thursday, June 5, 2025.

 This prestigious distinction recognizes his entire career and outstanding contributions to scientific research.
 On this occasion, the SPIN research program wishes to highlight the remarkable journey of this passionate scientist.